keilaash/cli-wiki/cli-wiki/src/cli-navigation/cp.md

-# CP Command Guide for Copying Files and Directories
+# `cp` Command Guide for Copying Files and Directories

 This guide helps you understand and use the `cp` (copy) command, which allows you to duplicate files and directories within a Unix-like file system.